Japan's two Aegis Ashore anti-missile candidate sites run into local opposition | The Japan Times

 But the designated site in the city of Akita is only hundreds of meters from schools and homes, and close to downtown.
 The choice of location has sparked local anger and opposition, even among those who say they aren’t automatically opposed in principle — just not in their backyard, please.

-The central government is looking at the Ground Self-Defense Force Araya training area, about 3 km from the Akita Prefectural Government offices and 5 km from Akita Station.
+The central government is looking at the Ground Self-Defense Force’s Araya training area, about 3 km from the Akita Prefectural Government offices and 5 km from Akita Station.

 The potential site for the other Aegis Ashore unit is the GSDF Mutsumi training area in Hagi, Yamaguchi Prefecture.